Chrisinho8/DACH-data-job-market/README.md

 Above: the map view and the capabilities of searching a job this way.

-## Main take-aways
+## Main take-aways (State of 20.08.2026)

-**Germany is the biggest market; Austria and Switzerland are footnotes.** 3,133 of 3,625 postings are German - 86.4%, against 6.2% Austrian and 7.3% Swiss.
+**Germany is the biggest market.** 3,133 of 3,625 postings are German - 86.4%, against 6.2% Austrian and 7.3% Swiss.
 The blue and green clusters on the map are Vienna, Graz, Linz, Innsbruck and the Zurich-Bern-Geneva line, and that is close to all of them.
 Any single-country claim about AT or CH rests on a few dozen adverts per family.

 **Hiring is concentrated in a handful of cities.** Berlin (422) and Munich (344) are 21% of DACH between them; the top five are 36%.
 The rest is spread across 250-odd cities - the scatter of small bubbles through the Rhine-Ruhr and the south - most of them carrying single-digit counts.